 Brazil's Expanding Yellow Fever Outbreak Started With Monkeys

-Brazilian howler monkeys are known to carry yellow fever - and can die of the disease.
-Miguel Rangel Jr/Flickr hide caption The first sign of trouble was the monkeys dropping dead in the forest.
+The first sign of trouble was the monkeys dropping dead in the forest.
+Then people started getting sick and dying, too.

 Comments